MaastrichtU-IDS/fair-test/README.md

 ## 📂 Projects using fair-test

-Here are some projects using `fair-test` to deploy FAIR testing services:
+Here are some projects using `fair-test` to deploy FAIR test services:

 * https://github.com/MaastrichtU-IDS/fair-enough-metrics
   * A generic  FAIR metrics tests service developed at the Institute of Data Science at Maastricht University.